Objectives and activities

 How you can help

 In addition to hiring the hall and supporting events that take place in it, there are a number of ways in which people can help support the hall and ensure its future viability is assured.
-Some years ago we introduced "pledge an hour" to encourage people to help with small jobs around the hall, at a time to suit themselves, which saves the hall money.
+Some years ago, we introduced "pledge an hour" to encourage people to help with small jobs around the hall, at a time to suit themselves, which saves the hall money.
 This would benefit from further support.

-Finally, on a personal note I would like to express my appreciation for the support of the Trustees during these recent and ongoing challenging times.
 As noted above we are keen for new trustees to come on board to help ensure the hall is available to future generations as a viable asset and a focal point for the community.

 Phil Crooks